junhua/UOL-OOP-CM2005/docs/tutorials/module1/part1.md

 ```
 Solution: Use exactly `int main()`

-## Practice Exercise

-Let's try something on your own!
-Create a program that:
-1. Prints "Welcome to C++"
-2. Prints your name on the next line
-3. Adds a blank line
-4. Prints "Let's start programming!"

-Try it yourself first, then check the [solution]({{ site.baseurl }}/tutorials/module1/part1/solution)

 ## Next Steps

-Once you're comfortable with this:
+Once you've completed both programs:
-1. Try modifying the "Hello, World!" program
+1. Try modifying the messages
-2. Complete the practice exercise
-3. Experiment with different messages
+2. Experiment with different border patterns
+3. Add more information about yourself
 4. Move on to [Part 2: Variables and Types]({{ site.baseurl }}/tutorials/module1/part2)

 ## Additional Resources